Skip to content

 markers_by_us_uni.head(5)

-pub_id year org_id org_name das cas auth_cont comp_int funding ethics
+pub_id year org_id org_name das cas auth_cont conflict_int funding ethics

 #now we'll manipulate as required in Python